-My wife loves Lord of the Rings, whereas I can take it or leave it to be honest.
+My wife loves Lord of the Rings.
+I can take it or leave it, to be honest.

 The films (at the risk of sounding like a millennial, I’m not really thinking of the books) are extremely long and, at times, pretty tedious (I can already feel the anger of all you Tolkienist’s out there).
 However, my wife sits for hours on end happily watching them over and over.

 We’ve been together for a long time so, much to my annoyance, I can recall most of the script verbatim.
-One of her favourite lines, and perhaps of most interest from an IP lawyer’s perspective, is uttered by Gandalf – handing “the ring” (a ring that looks much like any other ring apart from the fact that it has some writing on the inside, which doesn’t strike me as much of novelty) to Frodo.
-He touches him on the shoulder, looks deep into his vacant blue eyes (I don’t like Elijah Wood either) and says; “keep it secret, keep it safe.”
+One of her favourite lines, and perhaps of most interest from an IP law perspective, is uttered by Gandalf when handing “the ring” (a ring that looks much like any other ring apart from the fact that it has some writing on the inside, which doesn’t strike me as much of novelty) to Frodo.
+He touches him on the shoulder, looks deep into his vacant blue eyes (I don’t like Elijah Wood either), and says, “Keep it secret, keep it safe”.

-Now I’m not sure if Gandalf is issuing two instructions, the first to keep the ring secret, the second to keep it safe, or whether he has in fact approached the whole issue from a legal perspective and is informing Frodo that the resultant effect of keeping the ring secret will mean that actually it is kept safe.
+Now, I’m not sure if Gandalf is issuing two instructions: the first to keep the ring secret, and the second to keep it safe.
+Or, whether he has in fact approached the whole issue from a legal perspective and is informing Frodo that the resultant effect of keeping the ring secret will mean that actually it is kept safe.
 If it’s the former, then Frodo needs to seek alternative advice, if it’s the latter, then perhaps Gandalf is actually quite a clever chap.

 Whether it be a new invention, a unique recipe or even a pitch to a potential client, keeping your commercial information secret is one of the best ways to keep it safe.
 But, I hear you ask, how can you make use of the commercial information if it can’t be disclosed to anyone?